 Allan Tannenbaum (b.
-1945) is an American fine art photographer and photojournalist, famous for his definitive coverage of the burgeoning New York City punk and new wave rock scene of the 1970s.
+1945) is an American fine art photographer and photojournalist, famous for his coverage of the 1970s flourishing New York City punk and new wave rock scene.

 Allan Tannenbaum is a photojournalist known for his work documenting 1970s celebrity culture in downtown Manhattan as chief photographer and photo editor of the SoHo Weekly News.
 Towards the end of his decade-long tenure at the newspaper, Tannenbaum took a series of poignant and intimate photos of John Lennon and Yoko Ono in bed a mere ten days before Lennon’s untimely death, the work culminating in the book John and Yoko: A Love Story, published in 2007.

 Born in Passaic, New Jersey in 1945, Tannenbaum started his career in photojournalism while still a student at Rutgers University, where he began taking photographs for the campus newspaper.
 After receiving his BA in Art in 1967, Tannenbaum made a brief sojourn to San Francisco as a graduate student in film before ultimately heading to New York City, where he first worked as a taxi driver and bartender while searching for photography work.

 When the alternative newspaper SoHo Weekly News debuted in 1973, Tannenbaum was appointed chief photographer, covering art, music, nightlife, and politics.
 He quickly became entrenched in the club scene, photographing rock icons at Studio 54 uptown, and punk and new wave acts at CBGB’s downtown, from Mick Jagger and Grace Jones to Richard Hell and Patti Smith.
 In 1978, Tannenbaum famously captured a handcuffed Sid Vicious being led out of the Chelsea Hotel by police following the murder of his girlfriend Nancy Spungen.